 RULE 34.
-Introduction of Resolutions and Bills, Copies Required. - (a) Whenever any resolution or bill is introduced, a duplicate copy thereof shall be attached thereto, and the Principal Clerk shall cause said duplicate copy to be numbered as the original resolution or bill is numbered and shall cause the same to be available at all times to the member introducing the same.

-- (b) Numbering of House Bills shall be designated as "H.B.."
+Introduction of Resolutions and Bills. - (a) House Bills shall be designated as "H.B. .."
 (No. following).
-A Joint Resolution shall be designated as "H.J.R. ."
+A Joint Resolution shall be designated as "H.J.R. .."
 (No. following).
-A House Resolution shall be designated as "H.R.."
-(No. following). - (c) Whenever any resolution or bill is filed for introduction, it shall be in a House bill jacket containing the number of copies designated by the Principal Clerk and in the form designated by the Speaker.
-Any resolution or bill not accompanied by the required number of copies shall be returned immediately to the introducer.
-The Clerk shall stamp the copies with the number stamped upon the original bill. - (d) No bill may be filed for introduction if the draft contains names preprinted on the bill jacket and body of the bill (either as primary sponsors or cosponsors) unless each such member has signed the jacket. - RULE 35.
-Duplicating and Availability of Copies of Bills. (a) The Legislative Services Officer shall cause such bills as are introduced to be duplicated in such numbers as may be specified by the Speaker.
-The Legislative Services Officer shall cause one copy of each resolution and public bill for each member to be delivered to the member's committee assistant or legislative assistant who shall place it in the appropriate notebook on the member's desk.
-If a member so requests, a second copy shall be delivered to the member's committee assistant or legislative assistant who shall place it in the member's office.
-The remaining copies shall be placed in the Printed Bills Room and made available to the committees to which the bill is referred, to individual members on request, and to the general public. - (b) A public bill is a bill affecting 15 or more counties.
-A local bill is one affecting fewer than 15 counties.
-No public bill and, upon objection by a member, no local bill may be considered unless copies of the bill have been made available to the entire membership of the House.

-RULE 35.1.
-Assessment Reports. - (a) Every bill or resolution proposing the establishment of an occupational or professional licensing board, as defined in Article 18A of Chapter 120 of the General Statutes, or a study for the need to establish such a board shall have attached to the jacket of the original bill or resolution at the time of its consideration on second and third readings by the House or by any standing committee or permanent subcommittee of the House an assessment report from the Legislative Committee on New Licensing Boards pursuant to Article 18A of Chapter 120 of the General Statutes.
-The assessment report shall not constitute any part of the expression of legislative intent proposed by the formation of a licensing board.
-Upon receipt of the request, the Legislative Committee on New Licensing
+A House resolution shall be designated as "H.R.."
+(No. following).

+Whenever any resolution or bill is filed for introduction, it shall comply with the procedures established and published by the Principal Clerk.

+- No bill may be filed for introduction if the draft contains names preprinted on the bill jacket and body of the bill (either as primary sponsors or cosponsors) unless each such member has signed the jacket. - RULE 35.
+Public and Local Bills. (a) The Legislative Services Officer shall cause such bills as are introduced to be duplicated in such numbers as may be specified by the Speaker.
+Copies shall be placed in the Printed Bills Room and made available to the committees to which the bill is referred, to individual members on request, and to the general public. - (b) A public bill is a bill affecting 15 or more counties.
+A local bill is one affecting fewer than 15 counties. - RULE 35.1.
+Assessment Reports; Municipal Incorporation Reports. (a) Every bill or resolution proposing the establishment of an occupational or professional licensing board or a study for the need to establish such a board shall have attached to the jacket of the original bill or resolution at the time of its consideration on second and third readings by the House or by any standing committee of the House an assessment report from the Joint Legislative Commission on Governmental Operations.
+The assessment report shall not constitute any part of the expression of legislative intent proposed by the formation of a licensing board. - Every legislative proposal introduced in the House or received in the House from the Senate, proposing the incorporation of a municipality shall have attached to the jacket of the original bill at the time of its consideration on second or third readings by the House or by any committee of the House prior to a favorable report, a recommendation from the Municipal Incorporations Subcommittee of the Joint Legislative Committee on Local Government, established by Article 20 of Chapter 120 of the General Statutes.
+The recommendation of the Municipal Incorporations Subcommittee of the Joint Legislative Committee on Local Government shall be made in accordance with the provisions and criteria set forth in Article 20 of Chapter 120 of the General Statutes and shall include the findings required to be made by G.S.
-Boards shall prepare and return the assessment report as soon as possible but not later than 60 days, reserving the right to extend this time to 90 days.

-(b) Every legislative proposal introduced in the House or received in the House from the Senate, proposing the incorporation of a municipality shall have attached to the jacket of the original bill at the time of its consideration on second or third readings by the House or by any committee of the House prior to a favorable report, a recommendation from the Joint Legislative Commission on Municipal Incorporations, established by Article 20 of Chapter 120 of the General Statutes.
-The recommendation of the Joint Legislative Commission on Municipal Incorporations shall be made in accordance with the provisions and criteria set forth in Article 20 of Chapter 120 of the General Statutes and shall include the findings required to be made by G.S.
 120-166 through G.S.
-120-170.

-RULE 36.
-Report by Standing Committee or Permanent Subcommittee. - (a) When Reports Required. - All House bills and resolutions shall be reported from the standing committee or permanent subcommittee to which referred with such recommendations as the standing committee or permanent subcommittee may desire to make except in the case where the principal introducer requests in writing to the chair of the standing committee or permanent subcommittee that the bill not be considered.

-With the written approval of the chair of the standing committee and with the recommendation of the subcommittee pursuant to Rule 32(b)(4) through (6), the chair of the permanent subcommittee may report the bill directly to the floor with that recommendation.
-If a permanent subcommittee recommends reporting a bill to the floor and the chair of the standing committee fails to give approval, the bill shall be deemed to have been reported to the standing committee with the same recommendation as the subcommittee would have made to the House.

-- (b) Favorable Report.
-When a standing committee or permanent subcommittee reports a bill with the recommendation that it be passed, the bill shall be placed on the favorable calendar on the day and in the order designated by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House, but not on the same day that it is reported except by leave of the House, and no later than the fourth legislative day after submission of the report or Senate message under Rule 43.2 or Rule 43.3(a), unless: - (1) The bill is re-referred to the Committee on Appropriations or Committee on Finance under Rule 38 or was serially referred under Rule 32; or - (2) The bill has not yet been placed on the calendar, and the Speaker refers the bill to another committee.
+120-170. - RULE 36.
+Report by Standing Committee. (a) Reports.
+Bills and resolutions may be reported from the standing committee to which referred with such recommendations as the standing committee may desire to make. - Favorable Report.
+When a standing committee reports a bill with the recommendation that it be passed, the bill shall be placed on the favorable calendar on the day designated by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House, but not on the same day that it is reported except by leave of the House, and no later than the fourth legislative day after submission of the report or Senate message under Rule 43.2 or Rule 43.3(a), unless: - The bill is re-referred to the Committee on Appropriations or Committee on (1) Finance under Rule 38 or was serially referred under Rule 32; or - (2) The bill has not yet been placed on the calendar, and the Speaker refers the bill to another committee.